ADULT NURSING

 Literacy, Numeracy and Technology for Nursing Practice

 This module is designed to support you in your academic and professional journey, helping you to build a portfolio of numeracy, literacy, academic, digital and technology skills; to enable you to demonstrate your personal development and the acquisition of lifelong learning skills, identifying your personal learning needs.
-In addition to this, the module will help you explore how to care effectively for yourself to support you in caring for others, including building your resilience to cope with your workload, personal emotions and stress which will be delivered within graduate advantage sessions.
-Module Aims Numeracy Students will be enabled to develop on their entry level numeracy skills and apply these skills to the context of nursing including medicines management and other health related and clinical calculations.
-Literacy and Academic Skills This module introduces students to the key learning skills they need to become successful learners throughout their degree and beyond.
-It clearly explains the core skills they will need right from the start of the course, such as academic and reflective writing and how to organise studies.
-They will use these skills in their e-portfolio.
-The module introduces more advanced skills that students will need as the course progresses, such as research and evidence-based practice and how these skills are vital for success at university and as a registered nurse.
-Technology By the end of the module students will understand the importance of technology in current and future healthcare, through the delivery of educational sessions on all the technology platforms used throughout this degree and a range of platforms students will see and use in practice, delivered by experts from practice.
+In addition to this, the module will help you explore how to care effectively for yourself to support you in caring for others, including building your resilience to cope with your workload, personal emotions and stress which will be delivered within 'graduate advantage' sessions.
+Module Aims Numeracy You will be enabled to develop on your entry level numeracy skills and apply these skills to the context of nursing including medicines management and other health related and clinical calculations.
+Literacy and Academic Skills This module introduces you to the key learning skills they need to become successful learners throughout your degree and beyond.
+It clearly explains the core skills you will need right from the start of the course, such as academic and reflective writing and how to organise studies.
+You will use these skills in your e-portfolio.
+The module introduces more advanced skills that you will need as the course progresses, such as research and evidence-based practice and how these skills are vital for success at university and as a registered nurse.
+Technology By the end of the module you will understand the importance of technology in current and future healthcare, through the delivery of educational sessions on all the technology platforms used throughout this degree and a range of platforms you will see and use in practice, delivered by experts from practice.
 Graduate Advantage These sessions run across each Part of the Nursing Programme, with the Level 4 sessions delivered during this module in Part 1.
-The sessions provide students with opportunities to discuss and learn with other students on other programmes such as physiotherapy and social work, in topics related to the personal and professional development journey of health and social care students into graduates and registered professionals.
+The sessions provide you with opportunities to discuss and learn with other students on other programmes such as physiotherapy and social work, in topics related to the personal and professional development journey of health and social care students into graduates and registered professionals.

 Nursing in Context